brunoeducsantos/3D-Perception/README.md

 # 3D-Perception
 ![demo-1](https://user-images.githubusercontent.com/20687560/28748231-46b5b912-7467-11e7-8778-3095172b7b19.png)

-The PR2 has been outfitted with an RGB-D sensor where point cloud data is bit noisy, much like real sensors.

-The goals of this project are:
-- creating a perception pipeline of the point clouds of objects on a tabletop using RGB-D sensor in [ROS](http://www.ros.org/)
+This project aims to create a node and several topics to a rgb-d camera node in ROS to perform a perception pipeline of collected point cloud containing a series of objects in a [ROS](http://www.ros.org/)  environment.
+The ROS [ROS](http://www.ros.org/) setup environment includes:

+- Robot

+- Table arrangement

-- Labeling objects using SVM
+- Three target objects on the table

-- pick objects and place on a dropbox using PR2 robotic arms in [ROS](http://www.ros.org/)
+- Dropboxes on either sides of the robot

+In addition, this project aims to label the perceived objects and pick them using PR2 robotic arms.
+After picking the object , it will be placed in the closest dropbox.

 # Project Setup